 More than a year on from the technology’s debut though, it hasn’t been quite as impactful as some might have expected.
 Some of that surely has to do with some confusion as to what exactly Intel Optane does and where you can find it — so let’s clear some things up.

 Where can you find it?

-At the time of this writing, there are only two actual, physical products powered by Intel Optane.
+Today there are a number of Intel Optane-equipped SSDs available.
 The first to appear was Intel’s DC 4800X SSD.
 That name isn’t catchy, because it doesn’t have to be.
 It’s an enterprise product, where potential buyers are far more concerned with dollars per performance than branding or aesthetics.

 Under the hood

-So what exactly is Intel Optane?
-Well, we aren’t quite sure, because Intel won’t tell us.
+So, what exactly is Intel Optane?
+We aren’t quite sure, because Intel won’t tell us.
 The company has even responded to questions of the underlying materials with cagey answers and “no comments,” which leaves us wondering what sort of digital witchcraft powers this fast, non-volatile storage.

 What we do know is rather basic.
 Optane is based on a previously announced Intel and Micron project knows as 3D XPoint, and the details quickly grow complex from there.
 In essence, it allows for greater speeds by changing the resistance across bits in large batches, rather than one at a time, and packs in more of that memory by stacking the arrays in rows, which are turned 90 degrees on each layer.
 The image below lays out an example of how this looks at a microscopic level.

 Don’t confuse 3D XPoint with 3D NAND, however, which is simply flash memory stacked in more efficient configurations.
 Instead, 3D XPoint operates on (possibly) different materials, with proprietary forms of data storage and transfer, the details of which are a closely guarded secret.